engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Remove redundant code
 * TWEAK: Cache feature - Do not cache pages with fatal errors
 * TWEAK: Cache feature - Do not cache RSS feeds
-* TWEAK: Page cacheing - Prevent adding the "comment cookie" when ordering on WooCommerce
+* TWEAK: Page caching - Prevent adding the "comment cookie" when ordering on WooCommerce

 = 3.1.4 - 15/Sep/2020 =